aergoio/guide/source/dapp-development/index.rst

 * `Read more <../smart-contracts/index.html>`__

-Aergo also offers a development toolchain that includes package management, `Aergo Ship <../tools/ship.html>`_.
+Aergo also offers a development tool to test smart contracts, `Brick <../tools/brick.html>`_.

 Infrastructure
 --------------